Pet Resort Facility

 - We prefer you bring your own food so your pet continues a diet that they are used to.

 - We accept any bedding, toys, treats, etc. to make your pet’s stay with us more comfortable.
-However, we do provide bedding if necessary.
+However, we do provide bedding and blankets and ask that you leave those at home.

-- Emergency Veterinary Services readily available & provided to us by Wyomissing Animal Hospital and Leesport Animal Hospital.
+- Emergency Veterinary Services readily available & provided to us by Bernville Veterinary Clinic, Wyomissing Animal Hospital and Leesport Animal Hospital.

 - Supervised playtime with other guests.